mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 It's a big place.

-There are like fifty thousand million different departments, and they all know which acronyms to call eachother, but you don't.
+There are like fifty thousand million different departments, and they all know which acronyms to call each other, but you don't.
 If you EVER call it DMP&C instead of DPM&C you are gonna be express email forwarded into a nightmare realm the likes of which cannot be expressed in _any_ number of spreadsheet cells.
 And believe me, they've lost a lotta good people trying.

 I didn't even know where to begin with this.
 Desperately, I called Tony Abbott's former political party, who were all like